filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 ### Testing whether the GPU is used

-First, to watch GPU utilization run `nvtop` in one terminal, then in a separate terminal, run the a sealing benchmark to simulate sealing of a sector of small size:
+First, to watch GPU utilization run `nvtop` in one terminal, then in a separate terminal, run a sealing benchmark to simulate sealing of a sector of small size:

 ```shell
 ./lotus-bench sealing --sector-size=2KiB